 Yet Unknown Aspects

-NewFoS has a core of pioneers and experts in TA who will push the research beyond the already extraordinary properties of TA waves and η, coherence, and robustness.
-For instance, NewFoS will investigate higher-order topological phenomena and extend current knowledge to topological robustness in the presence of multiple degrees of freedom.
-We will also tackle the open areas of research in nonlinear TA.
-By using synthetic gauge fields and synthetic dimensions, NewFoS will extend TA beyond the current analogies of quantum physics to offer new advances for coherence.
-These yet-unknown advances will be foundational resources for longer-term technological development.
+NewFoS has a core of pioneers and experts in TA who are pushing research beyond the already extraordinary properties of TA waves, η, coherence, and robustness.
+For instance, NewFoS is investigating higher-order topological phenomena and extending current knowledge to include topological robustness in the presence of multiple degrees of freedom.
+We are also addressing open areas of research in nonlinear TA.
+By utilizing synthetic gauge fields and synthetic dimensions, NewFoS is advancing TA beyond current quantum physics analogies to drive new breakthroughs in coherence.
+These yet-unknown advances will serve as foundational resources for long-term technological development.

 Hidden symmetry for topological phenomena